Music and Dances Traditions in Tajikistan

 Tajik traditional dances are divided into several styles: Pamir, mountain‚ Bukhara‚ Southern (Khatlon areas)‚ Hissar valley‚ Northern Tajikistan.
 Each of them is distinguished by costumes‚ movements‚ manners characteristic for the population of these regions.

-Tajik dances were born before the early Middle Ages.
+Music and dances traditions in Tajikistan were born before the early Middle Ages.
 They were integral part of everyday life and accompanied all significant events‚ births‚ family holidays, etc.

 Tajik traditional dances are divided into the following kinds: pantomime dance (the most ancient) which is based on imitation of animals and birds, ceremonial dance - rakskhoi marosimi, dance beside death bed - poiamal (preserved in Pamir).
 Among the ritual dances the popular ones are such as "gilem" - a carpet‚ "boft" - weaving‚ "oshpaz" - the cook, etc. Men's dances are frequently aggressive.
 The movements are sharp, dynamic, swift in order to symbolise power and force (shamsherbozi - the dance with swords‚ kordbozi - the dance with a knife‚ otashbozi - with fire).
 Men's and women’s dances with a musical instrument.
 Raks bo dutor (the dance with a dutar)‚ raks bo doira (the dance with a tamburine)‚ raks bo gizhak (the dance with a gidzhak); the dances with other obbjects (a jug‚ a spoon‚ a dish‚ an axe, etc.) are among them.